ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Adaptive Gradient Prediction

-The primary challenge in predicting the gradients of weights for each layer lies in the fact that the weight size in some layers is massive.
+The primary challenge in predicting the gradients of weights for each layer lies in the fact that the number of weights in some layers is significantly large.
 When a small \synmodel\ tries to predict a large number of gradients, it not only produces poor-quality gradients but also increases the training time of the \synmodel\ itself.
-For example, consider layer 4 of the VGG13 model - Conv2d(in\_channels=128, out\_channels=256, kernel\_size=(3,3), stride=1, padding=1).
+For example, consider the fourth layer of the VGG13 model~\cite{simonyan2014very} - Conv2d(in\_channels=128, out\_channels=256, kernel\_size=(3,3), stride=1, padding=1).
 In this layer, the output activation size is (batch\_size, 256, 28, 28).
 Consequently, the number of trainable weight-related parameters that the \synmodel\ model should predict is $128\times256\times3\times3$.
-A simple \synmodel\ model with a single fully connected layer would require an input size of $256\times28\times28$ and an output size of $128\times256\times3\times3$, necessitating substantial memory storage and increasing computational demands.
+A simple \synmodel\ model with a single fully connected layer would require an input size of $batch\_size\times256\times28\times28$ and an output size of $128\times256\times3\times3$, necessitating substantial memory storage and computational overhead.

+To address this issue, we introduce a {\em novel} tensor reorganization technique.
+It is based on the observation that every input sample within a batch contributes to the weight update.
+Thus, by taking the average of output activations across the batch, we account for the combined effect of all samples.
+Furthermore, each individual output channel can be thought of as a distinct training sample (within a batch) with respect to the predictor.